justincodingprojects/automated-countdown-generator/README.md

 # How to use

-Drag this link into the bookmark (Sorry that it's big, it's just the way the script updation scheme works):
+Drag this link into the bookmark:

 ```javascript:var s=document.createElement("script");s.src="https://justincodingprojects.github.io/automatedcountdowngenerator/assets/js/script.js",document.body.appendChild(s);```